Last updated: May 6, 2026

 First: wages or net self-employment income can raise your combined income and make more of your Social Security taxable on your federal return.

 Second: if you are below full retirement age, work can also affect your monthly benefit under Social Security’s earnings test.
 For 2026, if you are under full retirement age for the entire year, SSA withholds $1 in benefits for every $2 you earn above $24,480.
-If you reach full retirement age during 2026, SSA uses a higher limit of $65,160 for the months before you reach full retirement age, and the earnings limit ends beginning with the month you reach full retirement age.[10]
+If you reach full retirement age during 2026, SSA uses a higher limit of $65,160 for the months before you reach full retirement age.
+In that year, SSA withholds $1 in benefits for every $3 you earn above that higher limit.
+The earnings limit ends beginning with the month you reach full retirement age.

 What forms and documents seniors need